pkom79/email-metrics-cloud/docs/BRANDING.md

 Flow Step Analysis layout:
 - Use a simple grid with gaps (no inner card borders or shadows per step).
 - Keep bars minimal and rely on section container for framing.
- - Header per step: big value at right with small arrow+percent change next to it (emerald for positive, rose for negative, gray arrow for 0.0%).
+ - Header per step: big value at right with small arrow+percent change below it (emerald for positive, rose for negative, gray arrow for 0.0%).
 Metric name is shown only in the section dropdown, not under each value.

 Notices:
 - Data Coverage Notice must include: “Data is capped at 2 years.”